-This version of the Snail's Trail quilt pattern is sewn in a neutral theme, but the quilt can be constructed with any fabrics you choose.
+This version is sewn in a neutral theme, but the quilt can be constructed with any fabrics you choose.
 Don't hesitate to add extra colors or to make a scrap quilt with the pattern.

-One of the Snail's Trail quilt's components is measured in sixteenths of an inch -- not a size that can be rotary cut with absolute accuracy.
-Patches are not difficult to estimate, and the estimates will work just fine, but you can download an optional cutting guide to tape to a rotary ruler.
+One of the components is measured in sixteenths of an inch—not a size that can be rotary cut with absolute accuracy.
+The patches are not difficult to estimate, and estimates will work just fine.
+However, you can also download an optional cutting guide to tape to a rotary ruler.

-Snail's Trail quilt blocks can also be foundation pieced.
-That can be a good option for miniature quilt blocks, but I don't think it's worth the trouble for the 9-inch version in this quilt pattern.
+Snail's trail quilt blocks can also be foundation pieced.
+That can be a good option for miniature quilt blocks but is probably not worth the trouble for the 9-inch version in this quilt pattern.

 - Dark Inner Border: 5/8 yard

-- Outer border illustrated is the same fabric used in quilt blocks.
-Change it if you wish.
+The outer border illustrated is the same fabric used in quilt blocks.
+Change this if you wish.

-- Binding: About 315 running inches double fold binding
+- Binding: About 315 running inches of double fold binding

-Make a sample block before you cut all patches for the quilt
+As with any quilt, start by making a sample block before you cut all the patches needed for the quilt.

 Cut from each of your two contrasting fabrics:

-- Three 1-5/8" wide strips cut from selvage to selvage
+- Three 1 5/8-inch wide strips, cut from selvage to selvage

-- Four 4-1/16" wide strips cut from selvage to selvage cut forty-two 4-1/16" squares from strips (estimate size or use optional cutting guide)
+- Four 4 1/16-inch wide strips cut from selvage to selvage; cut (42) 4 1/16-inch squares from these strips (estimate the size or use an optional cutting guide)

-- Six 5-3/8" wide strips cut from selvage to selvage; cut forty-two 5-3/8" squares from strips (you might need an additional cut if fabric is narrower than normal)
+- Six 5 3/8-inch wide strips cut from selvage to selvage; cut (42) 5 3/8-inch squares from these strips (you might need an additional cut if the fabric is narrower than normal)

 You may need to cut a few squares from remaining fabric to reach a total of 42 for each size and color.